ManimCommunity/manim/docs/source/guides/deep_dive.rst

   state of the transformation animation to the desired time stamp (for example, at time stamp ``t = 45/30``, the animation is completed to a rate of ``alpha = 0.5``).
-- Then the scene asks the renderer to do its job.
+- Then Manager asks the renderer to do its job.
 The only mobject that needs to be processed at this point is the main mobject attached to the transformation.
   The camera supplies its view transform, while Cairo drawing helpers draw the transformed square into the renderer's image buffer.
-The renderer passes a copy of that buffer's RGBA pixels to the file writer.
+The manager passes a copy of that buffer's RGBA pixels to the file writer.
 - At the end of the loop, 90 frames have been passed to the file writer.